victorcazalis/victorcazalis.github.io/HowCanIHelp.md

 > You are working in a protected area and need to map some habitat or protection measures for each municipality included in your protected area → I can create individual report for each municipality that you can share with each municipality representatives.
 It can include interactive habitat maps, list of species occurring in the municipality, statistical analyses focusing on that municipality, a text summary of conservation actions and monitoring within the municipality...

 #### Interactive apps
 Using R Shiny Apps, I can create and host online applications that can include interactive maps, graphics, text, and tables.
 The strength of this tool is that users can set parameters they are interested in, and run analyses just by clicking on a button.
-You can see an example [here](https://vac-lshtm.shinyapps.io/ncov_tracker/); check the "Region plots" section to visualise how users can specify parameters.
+You can see an example [here](https://abenedetti.shinyapps.io/bioNPS/).
 This tool can also allow users to enter data themselves (either to use in the analyses or to populate a database) or to manually classify or annotate data.

 It is a very powerful tool when you need to interact a lot with your data or when you want the tool to be accessible to many people.